francescopapaleo/neural-audio-spring-reverb/README.md

 it will automatically load all the checkpoints in `./checkpoints/` and test them on the test set.

+## Inference

-### To make an inference on an audio file execute from terminal
+To run inference on a single audio file, use the following command:

 ```terminal
 python inference.py --load MODEL_NAME --input 'saxophone.wav'
 python inference.py --load MODEL_NAME --input 'saxophone.wav' --output 'saxophone_out.wav'
 ```

-### To generate/compute the transfer function or measure the RT60
+## Transfer Function and RT60

-Execute these commands from the root folder of the project
+Execute these commands from the root folder of the project:

 ```terminal
 python -m utils.generator